 The most standard configuration is using a precision ball bearing that is pressed and secured into the sprocket plate.
 These are economical and can withstand a lot of harsh and heavy-duty application requirements.

 Needle bearing idler sprockets are able to withstand higher capacities because there is more surface contact between the rotating parts.
 Surprisingly this design also uses less friction and is more stable when mounted onto the shaft.

 Bronze Bearing Idler Sprockets

 Using a piece of bronze as an idler sprocket configuration is probably the second most common idler sprocket configuration today.
 This is because of the versatility of bronze and the economic price tag.
 Additionally, it has no moving parts so in some applications a bronze bearing idler sprocket can last longer.

 Bronze bushed idler sprockets are essentially the same as bronze bearing idler sprockets.

 Non-Metallic Idler Sprockets

 Non-Metallic idler sprockets are manufactured using plastic and stainless-steel components so they can operate in extremely corrosive and food-grade environments.
-Most of theses sprocket types are non-stock item but they can be made within a very short lead-time.
+Most of these sprocket types are non-stock items but they can be made within a very short lead-time.

 Chain idler sprockets keep your system flowing with less volatility and more productivity on every turn.
 Place idler sprockets where your chain has extra length, especially around system obstructions.
 USA Roller Chain & Sprockets knows that every part must move with seamless ease in order to achieve any production or industrial goal.